Changing History to Her Story Exhibition

 Georgia O'Keeffe

-Georgia Totto O'Keeffe (1887 – 1986) was an American artist who was integral to both American modernism and feminism.
+Georgia Totto O'Keeffe (1887 – 1986), an American artist, was integral to both American modernism and feminism.
 She is known primarily for her paintings of enlarged natural objects such as flowers.

-This inspired her to start creating again, and while still teaching, she produced a set of abstract charcoal worksInspired, she began painting again.
-While working as an art teacher in South Carolina in 1915, O’Keeffe began a series of abstract charcoal drawings that she sent to a former classmate, Anita Pollitzer, in New York.
-Pollitzer showed them to Alfred Stieglitz, a well-known photographer and owner of the famous 291 gallery, who exhibited them.
+This inspired her to start creating again, and in 1915, while still teaching, she produced a set of abstract charcoal drawings that she sent to a former classmate, Anita Pollitzer, in New York.
+Pollitzer showed them to Alfred Stieglitz, a well-known photographer, who exhibited them in his famous 291 gallery.

 “I have been absolutely terrified every moment of my life – and I have never let it keep me from doing a single thing.”